-The maximum tenure of a Research Assistant is normally two years and three years for a Senior Research Assistant.
+The maximum tenure of a Research Assistant is normally two years or until Thesis Proposal completion and three years for a Senior Research Assistant.
 Students are expected to complete the requirements for graduation within the five-year period.

 Continued financial support for students in the doctoral program depends on maintained performance in study and research, and is based on the provision of satisfactory annual Progress Reports.
 Assistantships will be discontinued in the event of unexcused absence, failure to maintain adequate academic performance, unethical behavior, or other reasons determined by the academic oversight process to be incompatible with good standing.